 - 1- Student to fill out Sections B, C, and D of this form.
-Please print out both pages and sign the form. - 2- Student to submit the signed form to the Assistant Dean for Undergraduate Studies (ADUS), Room # 2020. - 3- ADUS shall forward the appeal form to the concerned Head of Department (HoD). - 4- The Head of the Department shall form an Ad-hoc Committee to consider the appeal. - 5- The Instructor of the course shall be one of the members of the committee. - 6- The Instructor shall make the relevant material available to the Ad-hoc committee. - 7- The committee shall report its recommendations to the Head of the Department in writing using this form. - 8- Based on the report of the Ad-hoc committee, the Head of the Department shall make a decision on the appeal. - 9- The decision of the Head of the Department shall be forwarded to the Dean through ADUS for approval. - 10- Head of the Department shall inform the student about the final decision of the appeal. - 11- Student can appeal to the Vice Chancellor (VC) against the College's decision.
+Please print out both pages and sign the form. - 2- Student to submit the signed form to the Assistant Dean for Undergraduate Studies (ADUS), Room # 2020. - 3- ADUS shall forward the appeal form to the concerned Head of Department (HoD). - 4- The Head of the Department shall form an Ad-hoc Committee to consider the appeal. - 5- The Instructor of the course shall be one of the members of the committee. - $6 \hbox{-} \quad \text{The Instructor shall make the relevant material available to the Ad-hoc committee}. \\$ - 7- The committee shall report its recommendations to the Head of the Department in writing using this form. - 8- Based on the report of the Ad-hoc committee, the Head of the Department shall make a decision on the appeal. - 9- The decision of the Head of the Department shall be forwarded to the Dean through ADUS for approval. - 10- Head of the Department shall inform the student about the final decision of the appeal. - 11- Student can appeal to the Vice Chancellor (VC) against the College's decision.

+B. Student Information: (stu

 Student Name: ID/Cohort:

 Cumulative GPA: Semester GPA: Load Status:

 C. Course Information: (stud ent to fill)

 Semester/year:

 Course Title:

 Course Code: Section:

-Marks before Final Exam: Current Gra ide Letter:
+Marks before Final Exam: Current Gr ade Letter:

 Instructor:

+D. Reasons for Appear: (scuar ent to fill)(please attach supporting letter or documents if needed)

-ent to fill)( please attach supporting l
+D. Reasons for Appear: (scuar ent to fill)(please attach supporting letter or documents if needed)

 Student Signature: Date:

-Student Signature: ≪ For ADUS Office use only: (St Date:
+Student Signature: ≪ F or ADUS Office use only: (St Date:

-Student Signature: ✓ Date:
+Student Signature: Date: